 Wow, that is an excellent question.
 I think as a black woman in America, in the world, you learn...
 Let me speak for myself.
 I learned very quickly what I could and could not do in which spaces and how to navigate through them.
 I know how it feels to have someone else make decisions for me or to assume what my capabilities are or what my intelligence might be or not take me as seriously as they might a white counterpart.
 I know what that space is.
 I think it provides insight in that there's an experience that I believe that I share with women of color.
 That is helpful in not necessarily speaking for them, but being able to amplify their voice or to pause and give them the space to say what they need to say.

-It is encouraging that .
+It is encouraging that I now see more people who look like me occupying professional roles in legal defense.
 My current office is much more diverse than other offices I've been in.
 When you are a younger person, what you see is what is the majority and what is on TV.
 So I would have never thought that I could be an investigator.
 And honestly sometimes still when I think of an investigator, I think of an old white man, a retired police officer.
 I am looking forward to seeing not only black women but black men, Asian American women, and indigenous folks in the legal field.
 It's encouraging to see someone who looks like you.
 You can assume they have shared experiences, which makes a big difference when they're representing you.

 And so the mitigating piece--where we bring in that humanity--is creating a full person for the judge, for jurors, for the prosecutor.
 A lot of people have been through lots and lots of struggles in their life.
 But so many of our clients are just fascinating.
 They're super resilient.
 They've been through all of these things that the average person would have crumbled under, and they're still trying to go to work.
 They're still trying to parent their children.
 So we investigators are big story tellers.